What is a Citizens Assembly?

 Citizens Assemblies are an opportunity for us to come together to discuss big problems and collectively come up with solutions, working together to improve the student experience and the world around us.

-They are different to our Forums and other meetings as Citizens Assemblies are much more focused on solution generation and offer the opportunity for us to continue to work together on the solutions after the Assembly.
+They are different to our engagement activities and other meetings as Citizens Assemblies are much more focused on solution generation and offer the opportunity for us to continue to work together on the solutions after the Assembly.

 Who can attend a Citizens Assembly?